joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 ## Add security and access policies
 {: #deploy-k8-scc-firewall}

 The {{site.data.keyword.blockchainfull_notm}} Platform requires specific security and access policies to be added to your namespace.
 The contents of a set of `.yaml` files are provided here for you to copy and edit to define the security policies.
-You must save these files to your local system and then add them your namespace by using the Kubectl CLI.
+You must save these files to your local system and then add them your namespace by using the kubectl CLI.
 These steps need to be completed by a cluster administrator.
 Also, be aware that the peer `init` and `dind` containers that get deployed are required to run in privileged mode.

 ### Apply the Pod Security Policy